-We are subject to cyber- and physical security risks related to breaches in the systems and technology used (i) to manage operations and other business processes and (ii) to protect sensitive information maintained in the normal course of business.
+We are subject to cyber and physical security risks related to adversaries attacking information technology systems, network infrastructure and facilities used to (i) manage operations and other business processes and (ii) protect sensitive information maintained in the normal course of business.
 The operation of our electric transmission and distribution system is dependent on not only physical interconnection of our facilities, but also on communications among the various components of our system.
-As we deploy smart meters and the intelligent grid, reliance on communication between and among those components increases.
+Such reliance on information and communication between and among those components has increased since deployment of smart meters and the intelligent grid.
 Disruption of those communications, whether caused by physical disruption such as storms or other natural phenomena, by failure of equipment or technology, or by manmade events, such as cyber-attacks or acts of terrorism, may disrupt our ability to conduct operations and control assets.

-Cyber-attacks could also result in the loss of confidential or proprietary data or security breaches of other information technology systems that could disrupt operations and critical business functions, adversely affect reputation, and subject us to possible legal claims and liability.
+Cyber-attacks and unauthorized access could also result in the loss of confidential, proprietary or critical infrastructure data or security breaches of other information technology systems that could disrupt operations and critical business functions, adversely affect reputation, increase costs and subject us to possible legal claims and liability.
 We are not fully insured against all cyber-security risks, any of which could have a material adverse effect on our results of operations, financial condition and cash flows.

-In addition, electrical distribution and transmission facilities may be targets of terrorist activities that could disrupt our ability to conduct our business and have a material adverse effect on our results of operations, financial condition and cash flows.
+In addition, distribution and transmission facilities may be targets of terrorist activities that could disrupt our ability to conduct our business.
+Any such disruptions could result in significant costs to repair damaged facilities and implement increased security measures, which could have a material adverse effect on our results of operations, financial condition and cash flows.